 where g is the local gravity acceleration, mi and ρi are the masses and their densities, respectively, ρamb is the density of the ambient gas, V is the piston’s additional volume (which is required as a correction due to the buoyancy produced by the pressure-transmitting medium) with density ρl, Ar0 is the effective area of the Ruska PCA, αr+βr is the thermal expansion coefficient of the Ruska PCA, pR.rest is the residual pressure in the Ruska bell jar and h is the height difference between the reference levels of the pressure balance and the FPG.

-FPG vs. mercury manometer
+FPG vs mercury manometer

-In this experiment, the FPG was calibrated against the PTB mercury manometer (HgM), model 1025B made by Schwien Engineering (USA), which was modified at PTB and metrologically characterized as described and validated in [25-27].
+In this experiment, the FPG was calibrated against the PTB mercury manometer (HgM), model 1025B made by Schwien Engineering (USA), which was modified at PTB and metrologically characterised, as described and validated in [25]-[27].
 The design of this instrument is shown in Figure 2.
 This manometer comprises two vessels filled with mercury and connected by a flexible tube (A) with the ability to change the height of one of the vessels mechanically.
 The change in height of the movable vessel is measured by means of a laser interferometer (B).
-The height levels of the mercury’s free surface in the vessels is controlled by capacitance measurements (C1 and C2).
-In the experiments, the FPG was connected with the HgM directly; Figure 3 shows this for measurements in gauge mode.
+The height levels of the mercury’s free surface in the vessels are controlled by capacitance measurements (C1 and C2).
+In the experiments, the FPG was connected to the HgM directly; this is demonstrated in Figure 3 for measurements in gauge mode.

-A CDG was placed between the two instruments to measure the pressure difference when changing the pressure in each of them.
-All connections were thermally isolated to minimize the effect of ambient temperature changes, even though all measurements were performed in an air-conditioned environment whose temperature stability was within 0.3 K. The measurements were carried out in a pressure range from 100 Pa to 15 kPa in the gauge mode and from 1 kPa to 15 kPa in the absolute mode.
+A CDG was placed between the two instruments to measure the pressure difference when changing the pressure in each instrument.
+All connections were thermally isolated to minimise the effect of ambient temperature changes even though all measurements were performed in an air-conditioned environment with a temperature stability within 0.3 K. The measurements were carried out at a pressure range from 100 Pa to 15 kPa in the gauge mode and from 1 kPa to 15 kPa in the absolute mode.